S. Korea Adopts New Management System for Low-risk COVID-19 Patients

-Starting Thursday, the government will enforce a new management system for low-risk COVID-19 patients undergoing treatment at home.
+Last week, the government introduced a new management system for low-risk COVID-19 patients undergoing treatment at home.

 Patients under the age of 60 without underlying conditions are classified as low-risk.
 This demographic accounts for approximately 80 percent of confirmed cases.